Accelerated BS/Master's Program

 Admission to the program is neither automatic nor guaranteed.
-Athough as an undergraduate student, you are somewhat of an "insider" in our department, admission to the BS/MS program is highly competitive, just as regular college admission is.
+Athough as an undergraduate student, you are somewhat of an "insider" in our department, admission to the BS/Master's program is highly competitive, just as regular college admission is.
 Please see the description of the program in the undergraduate section of the website (here) for specific details on how to apply.

 What factors do you look for in admitting applicants?

 Unlike a Bachelors degree, completing a MS degree requires a good amount of independent, unstructured, research.
 Hence we evaluate applicants by their potential to succeed in research.
 We expect our BS/MS students to engage in research projects with faculty members, leading to a Master's thesis.
 The GPA is an (imperfect) indicator of this trait, so if you have more direct evidence such as publications, participation in a VTURCS project, or undergraduate research or independent study projects, those are good features to highlight in your application.
 For the MEng degree, we are less concerned with research potential, and more concerned with your technical ability as an indication of whether you are able to complete the degree.

 My GPA is slightly below 3.5 (for MS) or 3.3 (for MEng).
 Can I still apply?